So, is its reputation as a party island warranted if it’s a place everyone can visit?

 Trying to keep the island beautiful

 One of the downsides of a small island that has rapidly increased its tourism in a short period of time, is the control of litter and waste management.
 Gili Eco Trust work hard to help preserve the island’s beauty the best it can and have educated some local establishments to follow suit.
 If you visit, please bear this in mind and use the recycling bins provided and say no to plastic as often as you can.
-For more information on other conservation and environmental initiatives Gili Eco Trust have introduced, please take a moment to click here.
+For more information on other conservation and environmental initiatives Gili Eco Trust have introduced, please visit their excellent website.

 Preservation of the sand island